Space Shuttle program: Successors

 According to the 2004 Vision for Space Exploration, the next human NASA program was to be Constellation program with its Ares I and Ares V launch vehicles and the Orion spacecraft; however, the Constellation program was never fully funded, and in early 2010 the Obama administration asked Congress to instead endorse a plan with heavy reliance on the private sector for delivering cargo and crew to LEO.

 The Commercial Orbital Transportation Services (COTS) program began in 2006 with the purpose of creating commercially operated uncrewed cargo vehicles to service the ISS.
-The first of these vehicles, SpaceX Dragon, became operational in 2012, and the second, Orbital Sciences's Cygnus did so in 2014.
+The first of these vehicles, SpaceX Dragon 1, became operational in 2012, and the second, Orbital Sciences's Cygnus did so in 2014.

 The Commercial Crew Development (CCDev) program was initiated in 2010 with the purpose of creating commercially operated crewed spacecraft capable of delivering at least four crew members to the ISS, staying docked for 180 days and then returning them back to Earth.
 These spacecraft, like SpaceX's Dragon 2 and Boeing CST-100 Starliner were expected to become operational around 2020.
 On the Crew Dragon Demo-2 mission, SpaceX's Dragon 2 sent astronauts to the ISS, restoring America's human launch capability.
 The first operational SpaceX mission launched on November 15, 2020, at 7:27:17 p.m.
 ET, carrying four astronauts to the ISS.

 Although the Constellation program was canceled, it has been replaced with a very similar Artemis program.
 The Orion spacecraft has been left virtually unchanged from its previous design.
 The planned Ares V rocket has been replaced with the smaller Space Launch System (SLS), which is planned to launch both Orion and other necessary hardware.
 Exploration Flight Test-1 (EFT-1), an uncrewed test flight of the Orion spacecraft, launched on December 5, 2014, on a Delta IV Heavy rocket.

 Artemis 1 is the first flight of the SLS and was launched as a test of the completed Orion and SLS system.
-During the mission, an uncrewed Orion capsule will spend 10 days in a 57000 km distant retrograde orbit around the Moon before returning to Earth.
+During the mission, an uncrewed Orion capsule spent 10 days in a 57000 km distant retrograde orbit around the Moon before returning to Earth.
 Artemis 2, the first crewed mission of the program, will launch four astronauts in 2024 on a free-return flyby of the Moon at a distance of 8520 km.
 After Artemis 2, the Power and Propulsion Element of the Lunar Gateway and three components of an expendable lunar lander are planned to be delivered on multiple launches from commercial launch service providers.
 Artemis 3 is planned to launch in 2025 aboard a SLS Block 1 rocket and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
 The flight is planned to touch down on the lunar south pole region, with two astronauts staying there for about one week.